 The Credit-Rated Assessment:

-This course has an optional credit-rated assessment component.
-Only those who have paid the additional credit-rated fee BEFORE the course and completed the post-course assignment will receive the Oxford Brookes certificate.
+This course has an optional credit-rated assessment component which will earn you Master's Level university credit through Oxford Brookes Univeristy.
+Only those who have paid the additional credit-rated fee beforethe course and completed the post-course assignment will receive the Oxford Brookes certificate.
 You can pay the fee at any point prior to the course start.
 You’ll have 3 months after the course to complete the assignment.
 Find out more about the Oxford Brookes certificate and other RedR UK accreditation and certification options here.

 Individual - £274